Out of Many, One: Portraits of America's Immigrants

 Immigration Policy from the George W. Bush Institute

 Every year that passes without reforming our nation's immigration policy means missed opportunities to ensure the future prosperity, vitality, and security of our country.
 When immigrants assimilate and advance in our society, they realize their dreams, renew our spirit, and add to the unity of America.
-The Bush Institute will expand its long-standing policy work on immigration in 2021.

 “Across the world, good men and women still dream of starting life anew in America – people who bring energy, and talent, and faith in the future.
 Often they bring a special love of freedom, because they have seen how life works without it.
 The great yearning of so many to live in our country presents a significant challenge.
 America’s elected representatives have a duty to regulate who comes in and when.
 In meeting this responsibility, it helps to remember that America’s immigrant history made us who we are.
 Amid all the complications of policy, may we never forget that immigration is a blessing and a strength.”